dunkin-gray/Web-Mapping-Challenge/README.md

 **Static/js**

-• logic.js: the JavaScript file used to read in my data and build the map.
+• logic.js: the JavaScript file used to read in my data and create the map.

 **Static/css**